 1 Tbsp lemon juice

-5 large red potatoes, boiled, cooled and cubed
+5 large red potatoes, boiled, completely cooled and cubed

 2 cups cooked wheat berries, completely cooled